 Restaurant Substans – A Michelin star place

 There are three restaurants in Aarhus that have gotten Michelin stars.
 Restaurant Substans is one of them and it is easy to guess why they got the star.
-High quality with local and ecological products in their kitchen makes this place a winner.
+A high quality of local and ecological products in their kitchen makes this place a winner.
 The environment you eat i is impeccable.
 Simple without tablecloths but oh so nice!
 Read about our visit at Restaurant Substans here.

 Frøken Koch – The restaurant where you will be full!

 If you like Danish traditional cuisine than this place is a must for you.
 The portions are out of this world.
-The starter was bigger than most restaurants serves as a main corse.
-You are guaranteed to leave the restaurant stuffed like after a Christmas meal or a thanksgiving dinner.
-For starter we got a shrimp sandwich that was amazing!
+The starter was bigger than most restaurants serves as the main course.
+You are guaranteed to leave the restaurant stuffed like after a Christmas meal or a Thanksgiving dinner.
+For starter, we got a shrimp sandwich that was amazing!
 I love restaurants where you can really eat until you burst and this was definitely a place like that.
 Read all about our experience of Frøken Koch here.